jparyani/mediagoblin/docs/source/siteadmin/relnotes.rst

   but existant!)
 RTL language support!

 **Known issues:**
- - Webfinger is now json by default; in the spec it should be xml by default.
+ - The host-meta is now json by default; in the spec it should be xml by default.
 We have done this because of compatibility with the pump API.
 We are checking with upstream to see if there is a way to resolve this discrepancy.